andrestoga/IntroRoboticsFinalProject/README.md

 Andres Torres Garcia
 I solved question 5 using a server and a client for the navigation.
 When the server navigation is up and running it won't receive any request for going to a particular waypoint until the robot get localized.
 The robot will turn in place to get localized.
 Once the robot is localized, the client will send the first waypoint of the path to follow to the goal.
 If it succed it will send the next waypoint and so on until the last waypoint, which is the goal, is sent.
 If for a particular reason there is an obstacle thorugh the path, the robot will try a number of times to reach the goal.
 If it fails it will move to the next goal and so on.
 If for a particular reason the robot gets lost during the navigation it will replan again.

+Guoxiang Zhang

+Q3:Write a planner

+I am using Dijkstra to find a path in the graph.

+First, my code read the adjacency matrix along with coordinates of the vertices from text file generated from Q2

+Then std::priority_queue is used to find the path.
+Since in Dijkstra, the priority of a node would change, but std::priority_queue do not provide a interface to change priority.
+I choose to keep a flag for each node: visited or not.
+When change of priority happen, I only push a new element to the the priority queue.
+Then when dequeue, if the node is visited, It will just throw away that node.
+If the node is not visited, it will put this node to the close set.

+Q4: Use the planner to determine a path

+I implemented a service which can take a init pose and a goal pose as input, then return a nav_msgs/Path.

+Inside this service, it will find init and goal cell based on init and goal pose.
+Then use the corresponding vertices to get a path from Dijkstra.
+Then find corresponding centers of those vertices on the path.
+Then push those centers to a nav_msgs/Path then return it.